goehlemichael/terraform-podcast/README.md

 # terraform-podcast
 terraform script for provisioning infrastructure to host your own podcast This is the basics you need to get a podcast up and running.
-There is no UI or application, all changes can be made through the aws console or if you are familiar with command line you can update media via aws cli commands
+There is no UI or application, all updates like can be made episode creation, and updating media can be done through the aws console or aws cli commands.
+It

 ![Topology](podcast.jpeg)